phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

     [INFO] agent: shutdown complete
 ```

+---
+class: compact

-- By gracefully leaving, Nomad clients update their status to prevent further tasks from being scheduled and to start migrating any tasks that are already assigned.
+- By gracefully leaving,
+  - Nomad clients update their status to prevent further tasks from being scheduled and to start migrating any tasks that are already assigned.
   - Nomad servers notify their peers they intend to leave.
     - When a server leaves, replication to that server stops.
     - If a server fails, replication continues to be attempted until the node recovers.
   - Nomad will automatically try to reconnect to _failed_ nodes, allowing it to recover from certain network conditions, while _left_ nodes are no longer contacted.

 ---